Holistic Optimal Label Selection for Robust Prompt Learning under Partial Labels: Experiments

 Additionally, we evaluate two label update strategies: Hard-KNN, which uses majority voting, and Soft-KNN, which uses similarity-weighted voting.
 Although Soft-KNN slightly outperforms Hard-KNN in some cases, the gains are marginal, indicating that the simple hard voting mechanism is sufficient and more computationally efficient.

 \textbf{Effect of GOP.} The GOP module assumes that the candidate label distribution closely resembles the ground-truth label distribution.
 To assess this consistency, we use cosine similarity, which captures the directional alignment between two distributions and reflects their structural similarity regardless of scale.
 This metric provides a reliable measure of how well the candidate labels approximate the true semantic distribution.
 As shown in Fig.~\ref{gop}, { the cosine similarity approaches 1 on EuroSAT under four different confusion rates, indicating a strong alignment between the distributions}.
 We opt not to use Kullback–Leibler (KL) divergence due to the prevalence of zero values in the ground-truth distributions, which makes KL computation unstable and ill-defined.
+In contrast, cosine similarity is robust to sparsity.

-\textbf{Comparison with Full-Data PLL Methods.} We conducted a systematic comparison with two recently proposed partial-label learning methods, Papi\cite{xia2023towards} and CroSel\cite{tian2024crosel}.
+\textbf{Comparison with Full-Data PLL Methods.} We conducted a systematic comparison with two recently proposed partial label learning methods, Papi\cite{xia2023towards} and CroSel\cite{tian2024crosel}.
 Unlike the 16-shot setting used in previous experiments, Papi and CroSel were trained on the entire datasets to fully exploit their optimal performance, while HopS was still trained under the 16-shot few-shot setting.
 The experiments were conducted on two challenging datasets, Caltech and Flowers, both characterized by a large number of categories, with Flowers being more fine-grained and exhibiting higher intra-class similarity.
 As shown in Tab.~\ref{tab:confusion_compare}, the left and right sub-columns for each dataset correspond to \textit{rand} and \textit{insd}, respectively. { HopS’s strong performance across both datasets and three confusion rates}, demonstrating its robustness in handling both diverse and fine-grained categories.
 Due to space limitations, we report only the results with the ResNet-50 backbone; results for other backbones are provided in Appendix Tab.~\ref{tab:threebackbones}.

 \textbf{Settings with Missing Ground-Truth.} To gain deeper insights into the robustness of HopS, we evaluate it under more challenging settings where the ground-truth label may be absent from the candidate set, i.e., the noisy partial label learning scenario~\cite{xu2023alim}.
 We conduct 16-shot experiments on two types of label confusion, \textit{rand} and \textit{insd}, as previously described, with each candidate set $S$ containing three labels.
 The missing rates of ground-truth labels are 12.5\% (2 out of 16 shots) for \textit{rand} and 25\% (4 out of 16 shots) for \textit{insd}.